 “No, Master,” Renfield replied and averted his gaze to a potted fern beside the bench.
-“It’s just, well, it’s been,” Renfield began a count on his fingers, cycling through each hand several times before letting them fall limp.
+“It’s just, well, it’s been…” He began a count on his fingers, cycling through each hand several times before letting them fall limp.
 “Over a century, Master?”

 “What is time when one is immortal?”
-Vlad mused, his thoughts still clinging to the past.
+Vlad mused.

 “You’ve had other women since…”